kockarevicivan/vue-val/README.md

         ...

+        formObject: {

+            ...

             name: {
                 valid: false, // We suppose that field is initially invalid.
                 message: null, // We suppose that there is still no error message for this field.
                 constraints: [required, maxLenth(20)] // List of validation constraints, imported from the package },
             email: {
                 valid: false,
                 message: null,
                 constraints: [required, maxLenth(6), isEmail]
+            }

+            ...

         }

         ...